Skip to content

 1. This practice of recording “roads not taken” is known in scientific writing as reporting “negative results.”
 The physicist Richard Feynman devoted much of his Nobel lecture to describing methods he tried that failed, because “knowing what doesn’t work is as important as knowing what does.”
 The Tao of Lucidity extends this scientific spirit to philosophical construction.↩︎

 3. Edward Lorenz discovered deterministic chaos in 1963: infinitesimal initial differences in a weather model lead to entirely different long-term trajectories.
 This is the mathematical foundation of the “butterfly effect.”
-Chaos is not randomness; it is structural unpredictability within deterministic systems.↩︎
+Chaos is structural unpredictability within deterministic systems, not randomness.↩︎

 4. Ockham’s Razor is a methodological principle attributed to the medieval logician William of Ockham (c.
 1287–1347): “Entities should not be multiplied beyond necessity” (Entia non sunt multiplicanda praeter necessitatem).
 In philosophy and science, this means: among competing theories of equal explanatory power, choose the one with the fewest assumptions.↩︎

 5. This decision also has an aesthetic dimension.
-The classical dualities of Chinese philosophy (yin/yang, being/non-being, motion/rest) are almost always binary.
+The classical dualities of Chinese philosophy (yin/yang, being/non-being, motion/rest) are often binary.
 Introducing a third element would break the symmetry of this cultural intuition.
-Aesthetics is not, of course, a valid philosophical argument; but between two choices of equal argumentative strength, aesthetics can serve as a reasonable tiebreaker.↩︎
+Aesthetics is, of course, no valid philosophical argument, yet between two choices of equal argumentative strength it can serve as a reasonable tiebreaker.↩︎

 6. “Complexity budget” is a concept from software engineering: every system has an upper bound on cognitive complexity, beyond which the system becomes incomprehensible, unmaintainable, and incommunicable.
 Philosophical frameworks are subject to the same constraint, if a framework requires too many core concepts before one can even begin, it will lose the vast majority of potential practitioners.↩︎